Mamena2020/nodemi/README.md

 Handling all upload files on `POST` and `PUT` method, and nested fields.

 ```
-     // upload file will have this property
+     // uploaded file will have this property
      name         // file name,
      encoding     // file encoding,
      type         // file mimeType,